matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

   - Agile
 ---

-# The Seven Wastes of Lean Thinking
+# The Eight Wastes of Lean Thinking

 In manufacturing, Lean thinking revolutionised how products were built by relentlessly eliminating waste.
-Though it began on factory floors, its principles now underpin modern software delivery — from Agile and DevOps to Continuous Delivery and Platform Engineering.
+Though it began on factory floors, its principles now underpin modern software delivery — from **Agile** and **DevOps** to **Continuous Delivery** and **Platform Engineering**.

 <!-- more -->

 Decades later, research from _Accelerate_ and the DORA program has validated these same Lean principles as the foundation of high-performing software teams.

 In Japanese, _Muda_ means “waste” or “futility” — any activity that consumes resources but creates no value.
-Taiichi Ohno, the father of the Toyota Production System, identified seven types of waste that slow flow, obscure learning, and erode quality.
+Taiichi Ohno, the father of the Toyota Production System, originally identified seven types of waste.
+Over time, an eighth—Unused Talent—has been widely added as perhaps the most critical waste of all.

-Let’s explore how each of these seven wastes — plus a crucial eighth — shows up in software development, and how to spot (and stop) them in your team.
+Let’s explore how each of these eight wastes shows up in software development, and how to spot (and stop) them in your team.

 ## 1. Transportation (Yusō)